In addition to the information on the Setting up a Study page, the following is relevant where the study is wholly new:

 - Completed draft IRAS application form (Integrated Research Application System)

-- All participant documentation: (examples of those that may be applicable, but not exhaustive list) - Participant Information Sheets, Consent Form, GP letter, questionnaires, interview schedules/guides
+- All participant documentation, examples of which are: Participant Information Sheets, Consent Form, GP letter, questionnaires, interview schedules/guides

 - Review of research including Peer review and Departmental authorisation